top of page

 Delivery Status codes

-SMS API - delivery status codes
+SMS REST API - Delivery status codes

 Delivery Status Error Codes

 This info may not include all of the possible carrier codes as there are many and they are subject to change.
-New codes may be added over time.

 Permanent errors are when there is no point trying to send again as the number is dead, not provisioned, cancelled etc.